unparalleled-js/docs-1/docs/connectors/sap.md

 ### Introduction to RFC
 `RFC` is a SAP protocol that handles communications between SAP systems and third party applications.
 It is the process of calling a function module which is residing on a different machine from the caller program.

 Workato can call SAP RFCs in an SAP system to fetch the data returned or make synchronous updates to the SAP data.
+RFCs can also be configured to leveraged to call Workato directly from your SAP instance.
+This will need additional configurations on your SAP system to enable TLS 1.2 if this hasn't been done already.
+Incoming web traffic to Workato is required TLS 1.2 encryption to better secure any information.
+[Find out how to enable TLS 1.2 and establish a connection to Workato here.](/connectors/sap/tls1.2.md)

 ## How to connect to SAP On-premise on Workato